Git Fetch vs Pull: Which Command Should You Use More Often?

 The Appeal: Complete control over the integration process.
 You can review changes, understand what's coming, and choose the best integration strategy.

-When git fetch
+When git fetch Makes Sense

 1. Complex Team Environments